nodejs/node/doc/api/assert.md

 each property will be tested for including the non-enumerable `message` and `name` properties.

-If specified, `message` will be the message provided by the `AssertionError` if the `asyncFn` fails to reject.
+If specified, `message` will be appended to the message provided by the `AssertionError`, if the `asyncFn` fails to reject or in case the error validation fails.

 ```js
 (async () => {